 Member of the Education and Skills Sector Panel

-He has also written and contributed to a wide range of design and technology publications, been involved in research, acted as a consultant to C4, worked as an OFSTED inspector, and initiated a number of projects linking design and technology in schools to business and industry.
+Richard originally trained at Goldsmiths as a D&T teacher and taught in Kent before becoming a head of department in a large London comprehensive school.
+This was followed by work as a local authority adviser and inspector working with primary, special and secondary schools.
+He has written and contributed to a wide range of design and technology publications, been involved in research, acted as a consultant to C4, and initiated a number of projects linking design and technology in schools to business and industry.